Ritual (2002 film)

 Ritual is a 2002 American horror film directed by Avi Nesher.
 A remake of the 1943 film I Walked With a Zombie, it stars Tim Curry, Jennifer Grey, and Craig Sheffer.
-It was released in select countries in 2002, the Philippines in 2003, and released direct-to-DVD in the US in 2006.
+It was released in select countries in 2002, the Philippines in 2003, and released direct-to-DVD in the United States in 2006.
 Subsequent home video releases added a newly filmed intro featuring the Crypt Keeper from Tales from the Crypt, though it was not produced as a Tales from the Crypt film.

-The film is set in Jamaica.
-In the film, a Jamaican girl has been excluded from her family' inheritance, and seeks revenge against her brother.
-She attempts to turn the brother's nurse into a zombie by use of voodoo, but the plan backfires when the nurse resists.
+The film is set in Jamaica, and follows an American doctor who takes a job at the estate of a pair of local brothers, where a mysterious illness appears to consume the residents.

 Plot

 Crypt Keeper intro

 The Crypt Keeper is in Jamaica wearing his hair in "deadlocks".
 He states that one of his favorite things about Jamaica are the "eye-popping honeys", as it shows different bikini-clad women that are nearby.
 He then talks about how he just finished wrapping up his new movie in Jamaica.
 He introduces the movie and tells them "Don't worry, the beast is yet to come".